DaveBitter/portfolio/content/speaking/talks.md

     teaserCopy: >-
       Did you know it is quite easy to generate custom, freshly designed and stateful images which make you stand out from the crowd?
     teaserImage: /img/talks.jpg
+    slug: ode-aan-code-serverless-next
+    tags:
+      - next-js
+      - serverless
+      - api
+    date: 2021-12-02T00:00:00.000Z
+    event: meetup
+    city: Utrecht
+    countryCode: NL
+  - type: talks
+    summary: >-
+      Going for React.js can introduce quite a few new challenges like server-side render support, performance, SEO and more.
+In this talk, I go over how I solve those challenges by using Next.js, "The React Framework for Production".
+    title: How I leveraged Next.js to solve my issues with React.js
+    teaserCopy: >-
+      Going for React.js can introduce quite a few new challenges.
+How can we solve this with Next.js?
+    teaserImage: /img/talks.jpg
+    slug: flock-serverless-next
+    tags:
+      - next-js
+      - serverless
+      - api
+    date: 2021-06-18T00:00:00.000Z
+    event: meetup
+    city: Utrecht
+    countryCode: NL
+  - type: talks
+    summary: >-
+      We all know how you can add an OG image to your website.
+But did you know it is quite easy to generate custom, freshly designed and stateful images which make you stand out from the crowd?
+You might have seen this before.
+GitHub leverages this to create awesome images which show general info about your PR's.
+Curious, like me, how they did this?
+In this talk I will leverage the power of Next.js serverless function to generate these images on the fly!
+    title: Dynamically generate Open Graph images using Next.js serverless
+    teaserCopy: >-
+      Did you know it is quite easy to generate custom, freshly designed and stateful images which make you stand out from the crowd?
+    teaserImage: /img/talks.jpg
+    slug: front-end-meetup-eindhoven-og-serverless-next
+    tags:
+      - next-js
+      - serverless
+      - api
+    date: 2021-11-11T00:00:00.000Z
+    event: meetup
+    city: Eindhoven
+    countryCode: NL
+  - type: talks
+    summary: >-
+      Going for React.js can introduce quite a few new challenges like server-side render support, performance, SEO and more.
+In this talk, I go over how I solve those challenges by using Next.js, "The React Framework for Production".
+    title: How I leveraged Next.js to solve my issues with React.js
+    teaserCopy: >-
+      Going for React.js can introduce quite a few new challenges.
+How can we solve this with Next.js?
+    teaserImage: /img/talks.jpg
+    slug: flock-serverless-next
+    tags:
+      - next-js
+      - serverless
+      - api
+    date: 2021-06-18T00:00:00.000Z
+    event: meetup
+    city: Utrecht
+    countryCode: NL
+  - type: talks
+    summary: >-
+      We all know how you can add an OG image to your website.
+But did you know it is quite easy to generate custom, freshly designed and stateful images which make you stand out from the crowd?
+You might have seen this before.
+GitHub leverages this to create awesome images which show general info about your PR's.
+Curious, like me, how they did this?
+In this talk I will leverage the power of Next.js serverless function to generate these images on the fly!
+    title: Dynamically generate Open Graph images using Next.js serverless
+    teaserCopy: >-
+      Did you know it is quite easy to generate custom, freshly designed and stateful images which make you stand out from the crowd?
+    teaserImage: /img/talks.jpg
     slug: guru-talks-og-serverless-next
     tags:
       - next-js